Skip to main content

 Manage metadata as config in Git.
 Alternatively, use the same identity provider (IdP) for both workspaces.
 Co-deploy user and group data to primary and secondary deployments.

 Use SCIM or other automation for both regions.
 Manual creation is not recommended, but if used must be done for both at the same time.
-If you use a manual setup, create a scheduled automated process to compare the list of users and group between the two deployments.
+If you use a manual setup, create a scheduled automated process to compare the list of users and groups between the two deployments.

 Pool configurations

-Pools created with any min_idle_instances when they are synced to secondary workspace using the API or CLI.
+Pools created with any min_idle_instances when they are synced to a secondary workspace using the API or CLI.

 Job configurations